saulshanabrook/linter-eastwood/README.md

 to this package.
 If you are using an alternative debugging interface that supports linter plugins simply disable [Linter][].

-If you do not already have it installed, [language-clojure][] will also be installed for you.

 To install this package either search for it from within Atom's settings menu or run the following command.